ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ```console
 kubectl get svc
 ```
-Use the `external-ip` from the command output and execute the following command.
-This IP belongs to the Load Balancer provisioned in your cluster.
+Use the `external-ip` from the command output and execute the following command (this IP belongs to the Load Balancer provisioned in your cluster):

 ```console
 curl -w '\n' http://<external_ip>